 Bunions can be corrected surgically.
 This may be done at any time as long as you’re in good health.
 The time to do it is when the discomfort of the deformity is making it difficult to go about your daily activities and simple, conservative means of treatment have failed.

 Bunion surgery is performed on an outpatient basis (no overnight hospital stay).
 IV sedation is used to make you comfortable while the procedure is done with a local anesthetic.
 The actual procedure performed depends on each individual person’s problem.
 It may involve simply removing the bump in mild cases to resetting bones in others.
-A new technique allows the splayed bones to be pulled together without actually cutting and resetting the bones.
-This new method markedly reduces the healing time.
 The amount of time required for healing is dependent on the type of procedure necessary to correct the deformity.
 The goal is a pain-free, normal looking foot.